 Plaintiffs argued that the regulation constitutes a taking because it removes a fundamental stick from the bundle of sticks that is property rights: the right to exclude unwanted persons from private property.
 They argued that any governmental action that limits this right to exclude should constitute a per se (or categorical) taking, with arguments about the limited nature of the unwanted persons’ intrusions going to the question of compensation rather than to the existence of a taking.

 California pointed to two lines of Supreme Court categorical takings jurisprudence, and argued that the plaintiffs’ theory fit neither.
-The regulation, California argues is, neither a permanent physical occupation of plaintiffs’ property under Loretto nor does it deprive the plaintiffs of all economically beneficial or productive use under Lucas (itself a significant expansion of takings jurisprudence when it was decided).
+The regulation, California argued, is neither a permanent physical occupation of plaintiffs’ property under Loretto nor does it deprive the plaintiffs of all economically beneficial or productive use under Lucas (itself a significant expansion of takings jurisprudence when it was decided).
 Thus, the regulation is not a categorical taking and, California urged, must be considered using the regulatory takings balancing test laid out in Penn Central.

 At oral argument, Justice Barrett commented that both sides had line-drawing problems, a sentiment shared by her colleagues spanning the Court’s ideological spectrum.